IanQS/that_2022/3_monads/README.md

 Lets dig into these issues more

+N.B.: we deal with a simplified `IHMResult` that was defined in the functor section.
+We don't use any of the implemented functions, and our code is just far cleaner this way.

 ### Unified Data Structure

 Yes, they can map functions over both structures in a unified way thanks to your introduction of functors, but they'd rather have a single structure and abstract things away.

-NB: This might seem unrelated to monads but I promise you that it sets up the problem quite nicely.
+NB: This might seem unrelated to monads, but I promise you that it sets up the problem quite nicely.
 To address this portion, we'll need a way to wrap the `None` and the `Something`-ness.

 ### Logging Issues